 21 college degree credits in professional education courses approved by the Department including a three college degree credit seminar specifically designed for new teachers to be taken during their first year of teaching.
 These courses shall address the Professional Standards for Vocational Technical Teachers set forth in 603 CMR 4.10.

+College degree credits earned through the completion of a Sheltered English Immersion course may be counted towards the college degree credits required by 603 CMR 4.07(4)(g)1 and 603 CMR 4.07(4)(g)2.

-(4) Vocational Technical Teacher Licenses Issued.
+(5) Vocational Technical Teacher Licenses Issued.
 Licenses listed under the following occupational clusters will be issued.

 (a) Agriculture and Natural Resources Cluster.